 - 1. A completed application form with all pertinent attachments and a non-refundable application fee.
 The application fee is waived for students transferred from other Les Roches/Glion campuses - 2.
 A reference letter of a professional or academic nature is recommended. - 3.
-Official high school transcripts that have been certified and translated (if the documents are not in English or Chinese) by an authorized person. - 4.
-An official transcript from previous colleges and/or a copy of the schools detailed program catalog/syllabi that have been certified and translated (if the documents are not in English or Chinese) by an authorized person. - 5.
+Official high school transcripts that have been certified and translated (if the documents are not in English) by an authorized person. - 4.
+An official transcript from previous colleges and/or a copy of the schools detailed program catalog/syllabi that have been certified and translated (if the documents are not in English) by an authorized person. - 5.
 Applications for transfer are to be made to the Registrar who will confer with the Dean of Les Roches in order to determine the transferability and the appropriate entry point if accepted. - 6.
 Applicants with appropriate previous certified learning will be admitted into the program.
 The program that they will follow will be designed to meet their needs based on organizational constraints.
-The selected program will be confirmed with the Dean.
+The selected program will be confirmed with the Campus Director and Dean.
 Applicants who transfer into the undergraduate program at Les Roches Jin Jiang are required to complete at least 30% of the undergraduate program, which is equivalent to one semester of study. - 7.
-If English is not the applicants' first language or if they have not studied in an English speaking school for at least 3 years, please enclose a copy of an IELTS Academic English certificate with a level of 5.0 or above
+If English is not the applicants' first language or if they have not studied in an English speaking school for at least 2 years, please enclose a copy of an IELTS Academic English certificate with a level of 5.0 or above for HM2, Cambridge First Certificate Exam (FCE), Grade C or above.
+Cambridge Advance Certificate Exam (CAE), minimum 160 points.